How To Start a YouTube Channel

 Comments

 The good, the bad, and the ugly.
 You're putting yourself out there, online for anyone to watch and form an opinion of.
 Haters Gonna Hate and all that.
 Having said that, I've been very lucky with comments and have only had a few thumbs-down clicks.
-I love when people comment, I always comment back and think it's important to communicate with your viewers, form a connection, and hopefully, they will keep coming back.
+I love it when people comment, I always comment back and think it's important to communicate with your viewers, form a connection, and hopefully, they will keep coming back.
 I get lots of really lovely emails too, to be honest, I've found my viewers to be nothing but encouraging.

 Make a welcome video

 Make an 'intro' type welcome video for newcomers to your channel, this plays automatically so they see a short introduction to you and your channel ad will hopefully subscribe and watch your videos.
 Plan out what you want to say and show, keep this short (about 2-3mins) and try to give an overview of what your channel offers.
-Be upbeat and energetic, and friendly, and make it interesting so they want more.
+Be upbeat energetic, and friendly, and make it interesting so they want more.

 Go, Get filming...

 It's a nerve-racking thing to start doing, I know.
 I have some footage from a trip to India*, I filmed this well over two years ago and haven't edited and uploaded it yet.
 This was the first video I made with the idea of uploading it to YouTube.
 But I kept putting it off.
 Mainly because I was too nervous to put it out there.
-Why would anyone watch it, who am I to share my travel video anyways?
+Why would anyone watch it, who am I to share my travel video anyway?
 And, I knew I'd have to film an intro - at least explain why I had filmed it.
-I liked the idea of making videos and sharing them online but it wasn't until I moved to Iceland and had what I could call 'a a legit reason to make vlogs' that I actually did it.
+I liked the idea of making videos and sharing them online but it wasn't until I moved to Iceland and had what I could call 'a a legit reason to make vlogs' that I did it.
 But you know what...you don't need a reason, just go for it.
 Do it for you, because you want to.

 how to vlog